Here is some information courtesy of ESPN Stats & Info on local product Joe Douglas and his upcoming season with the Jets.

 The Jets signed two elite free agents, C.J.
 Mosley & Le’Veon Bell.
-They also added former Redskins WR and Duke product Jamison Crowder.
+They also added former Washington Football Team WR and Duke product Jamison Crowder.

 NY committed $125.3 million guaranteed to free agents this offseason, the most in the NFL.
 These decisions all cannot be attributed to Douglas as they occured before he was hired.

 The good news for Douglas is that the last 3 seasons, the teams to lead the league in free agent spending made the playoffs (2018 Bears, 2017 Jaguars, 2016 Giants).
 Unfortunately for the Jets, neither the Giants nor the Jags were able to make the playoffs in consecutive seasons after going money crazy.
 The Jags missed the 2018 playoffs and the Giants missed the 2017 playoffs.

 In Le’Veon’s 4 seasons in the league, he has had 13 games with at least 30 touches and his 129.0 scrimmage yards per game is the